What is futuristic Radical architecture ?

 Architects: Amanda Levete, ALA

-Unique, is the word that describes this museum is located on the sides of Tajo river in Portugal’s capital city.
+Unique, is the word that describes this museum is located on the sides of the Tajo river in Portugal’s capital city.

 This Museum represents relationships among art and new technologies in one structure.